List of Dragonriders of Pern characters: Menolly

 There, she befriended the mentally-challenged drudge Camo and was befriended by precocious apprentice Piemur, female student Audiva, Harper Hall Headwoman Silvina and Journeyman Harper Sebell.
 Not everyone approved of a girl becoming a Harper, and her talent and her fire-lizards brought the envy of the female students down on her head.
 Her talent and skills caused her to rise from apprentice to journeyman just a week after her arrival at the Harper Hall.
 Songs helped and were used to transmit news and current events throughout Pern, and Menolly could compose a song out of nearly anything.
 She wrote many popular songs, including "The Fire Lizard/Queen's Song" and "Brekke's Song".
 Her knowledge of and expertise with fire lizards also brought her to the attention of Lord Groghe of Fort Weyr, himself the companion of fire lizard queen Merga.

 Later, Sebell came to fall in love with Menolly (a feeling which was intensified when his queen fire lizard Kimi and her bronze fire lizard Diver mated), but she deeply loved and revered Master Robinton.
 Sebell was able to accept that "Menolly's heart will never be his alone, he will always have to share a place with her love of music and the Masterharper".
 Menolly married Sebell some time after he became Masterharper following Masterharper Robinton's nearly fatal heart attack and retirement.
-They had three children—Robse, Olos and Lemisa.
-Menolly went on to become a Master Harper and helped with the movement to banish Thread from Pern forever.
+They had three children, named Robse, Olos and Lemisa.
+Menolly went on to become a Masterharper and helped with the movement to banish Thread from Pern forever.
 Her songs were very important to Pern's evolving society.